OctopusDeploy/docs/docs/octopus-rest-api/examples/variables/find-variableset-variables-usage.md

 This script demonstrates how to programmatically find usages of variables from a library variable set.
 It searches in all projects for a reference to each variable, and optionally deployment processes and runbook processes.

 :::hint
+**Limitations:**
+Please note the limitations with this example:
-Note: It's not possible to use the REST API to search through sensitive variable values, as these values will be returned as `null`.
+- It's not possible to use the REST API to search through sensitive variable values, as these values will be returned as `null`.
+- Variables that are referenced inside of any packages included as part of a deployment or runbook are not searched.
 :::

 ## Usage